pulumi/pulumi/README.md

 # Coconut

-Coconut is a framework and toolset for creating reusable stacks of services.
+Coconut is a framework and toolset for creating reusable cloud services.

 If you are learning about Coconut for the first time, please see [the overview document](docs/overview.md).